BACHELOR COMPLETION PROGRAM

 A high school diploma is a prerequisite for entering a Bachelor’s program, or credits from an approved college up to a maximum of 135 units.
 The Bachelor’s degree requires the completion of 180 quarter units 45 units of which must be completed at the California Institute for Human Sciences.

 Courses completed with a grade of D or higher will be considered for transfer credit.
 Only courses completed with a grade of C or higher will apply to the major.
-A minimum of 45 units is required to enter the program and a maximum of 135 units will be accepted for transfer.
+A minimum of 60-semester units (90-quarter units) is required to enter the program and a maximum of 90-semester units (135 quarter units) will be accepted for transfer.

 BIS 200 Fundamental Academic Writing Skills for the Human Sciences (5 units)